Culture / Nashville hotels host holiday pop-up events

 After a two-year hiatus during the pandemic, ICE! returns to Nashville’s Gaylord Opryland Hotel from November 11–January 1.
 This year, the holiday pop-up brings to life the classic animated TV special Rudolph the Red-Nosed Reindeer, featuring Yukon Cornelius, Hermey the Elf, Bumble the Abominable Snow Monster, the Island of Misfit Toys, and a certain red-nosed reindeer.
 Guests don blue parkas while walking through the immersive 19,000-square-foot exhibit, featuring more than 2 million pounds of brightly colored ice.
 And beyond ICE!, the sprawling hotel offers a host of other holiday happenings, including breakfast with Rudolph, photos with Santa, a gingerbread decorating corner, snowballs games and Rudolph-themed scavenger hunt, bumper cars, a 15-foot-high tubing hill, ice skating, carriage rides, a Christmas-themed cruise on the Delta Riverboat, and the Oak Ridge Boys Christmas in Tennessee dinner show.

-If you’d rather enjoy a winter-themed escape from the comfort of the indoors, check out Chalet 27.
-Chalet 27 is a dressed-up version of L27, the hotel’s chic rooftop lounge 27 stories above downtown Nashville.
-The space is transformed with alpine accents and faux fur to emulate the luxury and decor of the French Alps.
-A fully furnished and heated tent is constructed on the outdoor deck for people to gather and enjoy the views out over downtown Nashville.
-Patrons enjoy festive cocktails and decadent fondues as they spend the evening at the cozy Chalet 27, often with a backdrop of live music.
-Chalet 27 opens November 16 and lasts through the end of winter.
-Specifically, the ski chalet-inspired pop-up opens from 4 p.m.–midnight between Sundays and Thursdays and from 3 p.m.– 2 a.m.
-Friday and Saturday.
-Seating is on a first-come, first-served basis.
+If you’d rather enjoy a winter-themed escape from the comfort of the indoors, check out Lodge 27.
+Lodge 27 is a dressed-up version of L27, the hotel’s chic rooftop lounge 27 stories above downtown Nashville.
+The space offers a snowy retreat in a fully furnished and heated tent on the outdoor deck.
+It’s a great space for people to gather and enjoy the views out over downtown Nashville.
+Patrons enjoy festive cocktails and decadent fondues as they spend the evening at the cozy Lodge 27, often with a backdrop of live music.
+Lodge 27 is open now and runs through January 8.